The CMB Cold Spot under the lens II: Lensing signatures in polarization and cosmic texture footprints: The cold spot due to a cosmic texture

 \section{The cold spot due to a cosmic texture}

-When CMB photons pass through the non-static gravitational potential of a collapsing texture its temperature is either decreased (redshifted) or increased (blueshifted) depending on whether the photon passed through before or after the collapse~\cite{sousa2013cmb}.
-To generate a CS, there should be a temperature decrement via a non-linear Sachs-Wolfe effect (Rees Sciama effect) and this can be approximated by the equations \citep{Farhang:2020gsa, Cruz:2007pe}: where $\theta$ is the angle between the observed direction and the structure center, the amplitude is $\epsilon=8\pi^2 G\psi_0^2$, with $\psi_0$ being the energy scale of symmetry breaking and $\theta_* \equiv \sqrt{3}\,\theta_{\mathrm{T}}/ 2$.
-The definition of the scale parameter $\theta_T$ is
+When CMB photons pass through the time-dependent gravitational potential of a collapsing texture, their temperature is either decreased (redshifted) or increased (blueshifted), depending on whether the photons pass before or after the collapse~\cite{sousa2013cmb}.
+To generate a CS, the texture must produce a temperature decrement through the non-linear Sachs--Wolfe, or Rees--Sciama, effect.
+This can be approximated as \citep{Farhang:2020gsa, Cruz:2007pe}: